digirights/gdpr-para-ciudadanos/modules/Module 2/_posts/2018-11-7-right-to-restrict.md

 &nbsp;

 If you feel that the controller did not have legal grounds for its refusal, you can contact the Data Protection Authority if necessary.
-To find the DPA of your country, search for: “ Data Protection Authority of _NAME_OF_YOUR_COUNTRY_HERE_ ”.
+Here’s a list of the [European Data Protection Authorities](https://edpb.europa.eu/about-edpb/board/members_en).